-Repair of Underground Utilities - The repair of the utilities to serve the neighborhood are one of the most pressing neighborhood needs.

-Repair Street Infrastructure and Signalization -

-There are over 21,300 linear feed of streets, lighting, street signs, and sidewalks to be repaired in the neighborhood.

-Rails to Trails -

-Develop the abandoned railroad line into a rails to trails program to provide a neighborhood amenity and create additional open space and value.
+- Repair of Underground Utilities The repair of the utilities to serve the neighborhood are one of the most pressing neighborhood needs. - Repair Street Infrastructure and Signalization - there are over 21,300 linear feed of streets, lighting, street signs, and sidewalks to be repaired in the neighborhood. - Rails to Trails Develop the abandoned railroad line into a rails to trails proposes these additional projects:

-In the mid-term the neighborhood recovery proposes these additional projects :

-Child Development Center -

-A child development center should be developed to be centrally located in the town center within the neighborhood

-Senior Housing Project and Initiatives - Provide senior housing opportunities within the neighborhood.

-• Earhart Urban Corridor Designation -

-Overlay district to enhance landscape requirements and standards, signage standards, with the intent to significantly improve the overall design guality of the identified corridor.
+- development center should be developed to Committee, identify block captains, be centrally located in the town center - opportunities within the neighborhood. - Earhart Urban Corridor Designation - Overlay district to enhance landscape requirements and standards, signage standards, with the intent to significantly improve the overall design quality of the identified corridor.